oursky/likecoin-op/likenft/safe-wallet.md

 # Production guide on upgrade LikeProtocol

-According to the operation guide, an offline key is ued to deploy the initial contract to keep predictable address.
-And then transfer the ownership to a community owned multisif Safe wallet.
+According to the operation guide, an offline key is used to deploy the initial contract to keep predictable address.
+And then transfer the ownership to a community owned multisig Safe wallet.
 This guide is for operator to create proposal to the Safe wallet.

 We assume the subsequence LikeProtocol/BookNFT are deployed by random address owned by the developer at the time, to ease the operation overhead, as the implementation address is not effecting user expiernece.

-Following command are operate on sepolia.
+Following command are operate on optimism.

 ## Upgrade only BookNFT